 The Parish Council currently meets about every other month, normally in the evening.
 There are also committees of the Parish Council to handle the detail, and one committee in particular which comments on planning applications.
 They meet when convenient to members.
 All Council and committee meetings

 are open to the public, although the public may be asked to leave when confidential business such as appointment of staff is being discussed.
 There is a short period near the beginning of every Council and committee meeting where members of the public can make statements or ask questions.

-The Parish Council elects its own Chair (Jonathan Edwards elected January 2018) and a Vice-Chairman, currently Chris Jackson.
-Committees also elect a Chair's and Vice-Chairs.
+The Parish Council elects its own Chairman (Jonathan Edwards re-elected May 2021) and a Vice-Chairman, also re-elected May 2021, Chris Jackson.
+Committees also elect a Chairman and Vice-Chairman.

 The Parish Council is a member of Avon Local Councils Association and the National Association of Local Councils, the Parish Council's Airport Association and the Campaign for Rural England (Avon).

 The Council has a small number of employees, headed by the Clerk, Aleana Baird.
 Aleana holds the Certificate in Local Council Administration, the recognised qualification for local council clerks.
 Aleana is assisted in the Parish Office by two part-time administrative staff, Jill Bradbury and Lucy Kehoe.
-The sports fields and other properties are maintained by our grounds men Jeff Shipway and Pete Moorman and there is a part-time village orderly, Clive Fletcher for Claverham and Andy Warren for Yatton.
+The sports fields and other properties are maintained by our grounds men Jeff Shipway and Megan Thurgur and there are part-time village orderlies, Clive Fletcher for Claverham and Andy Warren for Yatton.

 The Parish Office, in Hangstones Pavilion, Stowey Road, Yatton, is open to the public between 10 and 12.30 on Mondays, Tuesdays, Thursdays and Fridays.